Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Related Work

-\textbf{Transformer-based VQA:} The Transformer architecture is initially proposed for the machine translation task in the NLP community \cite{vaswani2017attention}.
-It consists of a sequence of self-attention modules to model the complex and dense interactions within a group of input features.
-This architecture is general enough to be used not only in various unimodal tasks \cite{devlin2018bert}\cite{carion2020end}\cite{dosovitskiy2020image} but also various multimodal tasks like image captioning and VQA.
-Yu \emph{et al.} devise a modular co-attention network (MCAN) for VQA based on the Transformer architecture and deliver new state-of-the-art performance on commonly-used datasets \cite{yu2019mcan}.
-More recently, the BERT model, which integrates the Transformer architecture with a {self-supervised pretraining} paradigm, has shown great success in a wide range of NLP tasks \cite{devlin2018bert}.
-Mirroring the success of BERT, recent studies naturally extend its framework to the multimodal domain to pretrain multimodal-BERT (\emph{a.k.a.}, vision-language pretraining) models \cite{lu2016hierarchical}\cite{tan2019lxmert}\cite{chen2019uniter}\cite{li2020oscar}.
-In particular, they first pretrain Transformer-based models on large image-text corpora to learn task-agnostic representations, and then finetune the models on downstream tasks like VQA.
-To summarize, Transformer-based approaches have dominated the VQA task at present, due to their excellent capability for modeling the complex interactions among multimodal input features.
-However, Transformer-based VQA models are usually computationally expensive (\emph{i.e.}, of a large number of parameters and FLOPs), hindering their deployment on edge devices with limited memory and computation consumption.
+More recently, a BERT model that integrates the Transformer architecture with a {self-supervised pretraining} paradigm has shown great success in a wide range of NLP tasks.
+Mirroring the success of BERT, recent studies have naturally extended its framework to the multimodal domain to perform vision-language pretraining (VLP) to learn generic multimodal representations \cite{lu2016hierarchical}\cite{tan2019lxmert}\cite{chen2019uniter}\cite{li2020oscar}.
+In particular, they first pretrain Transformer-based models on large image-text corpora to learn task-agnostic representations, and then finetune the models on downstream tasks such as VQA.
+Early VLP approaches designed different pretraining tasks to learn multimodal Transformers on top of preextracted region-based visual features \cite{lu2019vilbert}\cite{chen2019uniter}\cite{li2020oscar}\cite{yu2021ernie}\cite{cui2021rosita}.
+Motivated by the success of pretrained visual backbones, \emph{e.g.}, ViT \cite{dosovitskiy2020image} and CLIP \cite{radford2021learning}, recent VLP methods tend to exploit these visual backbones to obtain grid-based visual features and perform multimodal pretraining from raw image and language inputs in an end-to-end manner \cite{wangofa2022}\cite{li2021align}\cite{li2022blip}\cite{shen2021much}\cite{dou2022empirical}.
+To summarize, Transformer-based approaches dominate the VQA task at present, due to their excellent capability for modeling the complex interactions among multimodal input features.
+However, Transformer-based VQA models are usually computationally expensive (\emph{i.e.}, have a large number of parameters and FLOPs), hindering their deployment on mobile devices with limited memory and computation consumption.
 This motivates us to explore efficient Transformer architectures for VQA.